OP-ED + Mulligrub + Old Man Hat

 For fans of rough and beautiful places (in general), sensitivity, Elton John's sad stuff, Gordon Lightfoot, Jan Arden, Natalie Imbruglia, Amelia Curran, Ron Sexsmith

-Juno winner Rose Cousins is back at The WECC with her newest record BRAVADO.
+Juno winner Rose Cousins is back at The WECC with her newest record Conditions of Love.
 Piano ballad lovers rejoice!
 Rose Cousins breathes gentle life into every surface her songs touch.
 She is just magical live.

 Folk heavyweight.
 Juno Award winning artist.